Democratic Economic Policies Overview

 Democrats believe the government should make health care affordable.
 President Clinton supported the Health Security Act of 1993.
 "Hillarycare" was a managed competition strategy.
 The federal government would control doctor bills and insurance premiums.
 Health insurance companies would compete within this framework.
 First Lady Hillary Clinton failed to get it passed by Congress.

 But the Clintons achieved two other health care reform measures.
 The Health Insurance Portability and Accountability Act of 1996 was one.
 It allows employees to keep their company-sponsored health insurance plan for 18 months after they lost their jobs.
 The Children's Health Insurance Program was the other.
 It provides subsidized health insurance for children in families that earn too much to qualify for Medicaid.

 President Obama’s 2010 Patient Protection & Affordable Care Act seeks to lower the cost of health care.
 It requires everyone to have insurance or pay a penalty.
 That provides health insurance companies with revenue to cover those with pre-existing conditions.
 Preventive care reduces expensive emergency room visits.

 Democrats believe in progressive taxation.
-That means higher taxes on investments, large businesses and high-income families.
+That means higher taxes on investments, large businesses, and high-income families.
 They prefer higher taxes on capital gains and dividends to balance the budget.
-That's why they are often called "tax and spend" by Republicans.
+They are often called "tax and spend" by Republicans.

 President Clinton raised taxes with the Omnibus Budget Reconciliation Act of 1993.
 It raised the top income tax rate from 28 percent to 36 percent.
 It increased the top corporate income tax from 34 percent to 36 percent.
 It taxed Social Security benefits for high-income earners and raised the gas tax by $.043 per gallon.
 To ease income inequality, it created the earned income tax credit for incomes under $30,000.